westurner/westurner.github.io/pages/resume.rst

 Resume
 =============

-* Full Stack Web Developer
+* Full Stack Developer
-* Computer science background with an MIS education
 * Entrepreneurial spirit with love for technical minimalism
-* Desire to work as part of a team of bright, motivated individuals
+* Desire to collaborate with a team of bright, motivated individuals
 * Interested in contributing to Applications, Systems, and Portfolio Development
 * Interests in web application security, distributed systems, and interface design
 * Have respect for the dedication and sacrifices needed to achieve mastery